-(2005) in the modeling of cues - i.e., a simple signal sent by the persuader which does not require great cognitive effort to be processed - which they assume to contain information on the trustworthiness of the persuader; instead, we propose to model cues as signals that refer an object to a category of objects, and to follow Mullainathan (2002) in assuming that individuals may suffer from "coarse thinking", i.e., they might be unable to distinguish objects falling in the same category.^{4,5} More precisely, we assume that the persuadee suffers from coarse thinking whenever she chooses not to sustain the cognitive cost of elaborating carefully the message sent by the persuader.
+Tirole (2005) in the modeling of cues - i.e., a simple signal sent by the persuader which does not require great cognitive effort to be processed - which they assume to contain information on the trustworthiness of the persuader; instead, we propose to model cues as signals that refer an object to a category of objects, and to follow Mullainathan (2002) in assuming that individuals may suffer from "coarse thinking", i.e., they might be unable to distinguish objects falling in the same category.^{4,5} More precisely, we assume that the persuadee suffers from coarse thinking whenever she chooses not to bear the cognitive cost of elaborating carefully the message sent by the persuader.
 Thanks to this we can investigate the strategic use of reference cues by the persuader and we are able to match many findings of psychological theories of persuasion.
+In particular, this assumption allows us to model persuasion activities such as the one considered in the field experiment by Bertrand et al. (2010) - where prospective borrowers are offered loans by mailed advertisement cards with different cues - which can hardly fit the model proposed by Dewatripont and Tirole (2005) since the latter only considers cues related to the sender's expertise.6

 We briefly sketch the basic working of our model.
-The persuader makes an offer of unknown quality to the receiver, and provides a reference cue - like the packaging of a product - that gives summary information about the expected quality of the offer; the persuadee can then decide to exert a low cognitive effort in processing the offer - low elaboration - and take a decision on the sole basis of the reference cue, or she can scrutinize the offer carefully - high elaboration - and obtain a precise knowledge of the offer received but also sustain a cognitive cost due to information processing.
-Importantly, we do not treat low elaboration as a behavioral shortcut, but as ignorance that the persuadee is aware of and able to quantify, so that she can form expectations and choose the elaboration level to maximize expected utility.
-We stress that this is where coarse thinking crucially comes in: instead of investigating all benefits and costs of the current offer, the persuadee uses the reference cue - and then evaluates the offer according to the average quality of its category, taking a decision on the sole basis of this information and her priors.
-The trade-off at play is the following: low elaboration leads to take a decision that is good on average, but that is not necessarily the the multi-system nature of the human brain should be a fundamental source of inspiration for the economic modeling of decision-making (see Brocas and Carrillo, 2012a, for a focused survey).
+The persuader makes an offer of unknown quality to the receiver, and provides a reference cue - like the packaging of a product - that gives summary information about the expected quality of the offer; the persuadee can then decide to exert a low cognitive effort in processing the offer - low elaboration - and take a decision on the sole basis of the reference cue, or she can scrutinize the offer carefully - high elaboration - and obtain a precise knowledge of the offer received but also bear a the multi-system nature of the human brain should be a fundamental source of inspiration for the economic modeling of decision-making (see Brocas and Carrillo, 2012a, for a focused survey).